oworldbankru/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 8. Your option-set should now have 5 options for the **Active** state.

-9. Select Pending as the Default Value and click **Save and Close**. from the top menu.
+9. Select Pending as the Default Value and click **Save and Close** from the top menu.

 10. Edit Permit entity Status Reason options